learning-zone/python-basics/README.md

         return True
     print(isPalindrome(‘aza’))
     ```
-- Write a Python program to calculate the sum of a list of numbers.
+#### Q. Write a Python program to calculate the sum of a list of numbers.
     ```py
     def list_sum(num_List):
         if len(num_List) == 1: